nnn

 12) Shakshuka Cups

-The mixture of spices and tomatoes in shakshuka provides a warm and comforting experience.
-The dish is also lively enough to keep your taste buds engaged.
-A signature feature of this dish is a sunny side egg on top!
-The use of oven-proof ramekins for this dish is fun!
-It keeps the portions separated and makes it a little more restaurant-esque.
-Serve with some toasted pita or artisan bread for dipping.
-If one egg happens to be a little overdone, don’t sweat it!
-Someone will definitely appreciate it!
+Shakshuka is spicy and tomatoey which gives a warm and cozy feeling.
+The dish is also fun and interesting enough to keep your taste buds dancing.
+One of the best parts of this dish is a sunny side up egg on top!
+Using oven-proof ramekins for this dish is cool!
+It holds the portions separately and makes it a bit more restaurant style.
+Pair it with some toasted pita or artisan bread for dunking.
+Don’t worry if one egg is a little overcooked!
+Someone will appreciate it for sure!

 13) Avocado Toast Platter